Watch the webinar now:

 • Significance for purchasing

 Supply chain analytics play a crucial role in purchasing in order to improve procurement processes and reduce costs.
-By analyzing the entire supply chain, buyers can identify bottlenecks, evaluate supplier performance and identify risks at an early stage.
+By analyzing the entire supply chain, buyers can identify bottlenecks, evaluate suppliers and identify risks at an early stage.
 This leads to more efficient procurement, better supplier relationships and increased flexibility in the face of market changes.

 • Procurement optimization: efficient material flow control and inventory management